 But it’s actually not a very good idea at all.
 Why?

 Meaning, you think you own the genuine article but effectively you don’t.
-You can’t provide an accepted proof of purchase – so you can’t formally prove you own the products, can’t ever legally transfer the software to someone else, may not be able to get technical support or ever upgrade to the next version, and so on… You also aren’t able to return the software to get your money back from Adobe like you normally can.
+You cannot provide an accepted proof of purchase – so you can’t formally prove you own the products.
+You may not be able to transfer the software to someone else, nor be able to get product support or upgrade to the next version, etc… You also aren’t able to return the software to get your money back from Adobe like you normally can.

 Why doesn’t Adobe recognize the people that go through those places?
 Doesn’t that seem unfair?
-Can’t these software vendors who you’ve never heard of be trusted?
+Can’t these software vendors who you’ve never heard of before be trusted?

 No, because in this area, reputation matters… a lot.
 The simple reason is – and the real problem is – that 90% of the software sold on places like eBay is counterfeit!
 Yes, it’s true.
 And it’s not a new problem.

 And the buyer may not find out right away.
 Unfortunately, a serial number may be blocked or revoked at some point later when re-activating or reinstalling Adobe software in the future.
 And then it’s too late.

 Adobe clearly states, “Purchasing from known and trusted sources is the best way to avoid risks.
 Avoid all online auction sites — they’re rife with counterfeiters.
 The only safe way to purchase genuine software for download is through the Adobe Store.”
 For their mainline product, Creative Cloud, the software itself is non-transferable, thus it is never validly sold on eBay.
 Further, there is no such thing as an “OEM” version of it.

 So you can be pretty sure that what someone’s getting on those auction and vendor sites is not legitimate, not able to be legally transferred, and possibly even quite unsafe.